 Probation and/or Dismissal

-- If the student does not raise his/her Overall GPA and/or Health Promotion Program GPA after that one semester, s/he will be dismissed from the Health Promotion Program and will not be able to continue in the program until the Overall GPA and/or the Health Promotion Program GPA has been raised to the appropriate level.
+- If the student does not raise his/her overall GPA and/or health promotion program GPA after that one semester, s/he will be dismissed from the program and will not be able to continue in the program until the overall GPA and/or the health promotion program GPA has been raised to the appropriate level.

 - The student is convicted of a felony while s/he is a health promotion major.

 - If the student is convicted of a felony during the time s/he is a student in the health promotion program, s/he will be automatically dismissed from the health promotion program.